Last updated: October 12, 2022

 If you’re looking for an easy hike that feels like an adventure in the remote wilderness, the walking track to Walls Lookout is a great option.

-This hike is located in the Mount Wilson area of the Blue Mountains, which is typically much quieter than the Katoomba, Leura and Wentworth Falls regions.
+This hike is located in the Bells Line of Road area of the Blue Mountains, which is typically much quieter than the Katoomba, Leura, Wentworth Falls and Blackheath regions.

 |Walls Lookout Walking Track|